CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 ---
 name: algo_fig8
 ---
 Comparison of 9 km and 36 km retrievals.
 Top row: Test card aggregated to the 9 km grid (left), DEVALGO retrievals at the 36 km grid (middle), DEVALGO retrievals at the 9 km grid (right).
-Bottomw row: Errors with respect to the test card at the 9 km grid.
+Bottomw row: Difference with respect to the test card at the 9 km grid.
 ```

 Finally, ubRMSE and bias metrics are displayed in {numref}`algo_fig9` and {numref}`algo_fig10`, respectively.
 We assess four land use classes: Bare soil, grassland, cropland, and mixed.
 These classes correspond to vegetation water contents (VWC) of 0 kg/m², 0.2 kg/m², 1.9 kg/m², 4.6 kg/m², respectively.
 Forest regions show a vegetation water content of 11.7 kg/m² and are not considered in the evaluation.
 The metrics are calculated for AOIs containing identical soil moisture patterns, which are indicated as black boxes in {numref}`algo_fig4` to {numref}`algo_fig8`.